jrandj/java-11/README.md

 1. Arrays have two interesting runtime properties:
     * They are **reified** meaning that type checking is done at runtime by the JVM and not the compiler.
-    * They are **covariant** meaning that a subclass object can be stored in  an array that is declared to be the type of its superclass (i.e. you can store an integer in a number array).
+    * They are **covariant** meaning that a subclass object can be stored in an array that is declared to be the type of its superclass (i.e., you can store an integer in a number array).

-1. The compare method compares 2 int arrays and returns 0 if they are equal, a value less than 0 if the first array is lexicographically less than the second array, and a value greater than 0 if the first array is lexicographically greather than the second array.
+1. The compare method compares 2 int arrays and returns 0 if they are equal, a value less than 0 if the first array is lexicographically less than the second array, and a value greater than 0 if the first array is lexicographically greater than the second array.

 1. The mismatch method takes two int arrays and returns the index of the first mismatch, otherwise it returns -1 if no mismatch is found.